AlFontal/environmental-data-japan/README.md

 | **HUM**      	| Relative Humidity                    	| %         	| Daily Mean              	|
 | **RAIN**     	| Total Precipitation                  	| mm        	| Daily Sum               	|

+## Datasets

+Daily data for each station and its measured variables from 2011-01-01 to 2018-12-31 can be accessed in the `data/air_pollution_stations/clean` folder, classified in subfolders according to the prefecture where they are located.

+## WIP

+The objective is to be able to obtain a prefecture-wide daily weighted average for each of the measured variables using the information from the available stations.
+This is a work in progres.